bpfree/oregon_case-study_sensitivity-uncertainty/README.md

 - [Unexploded ordnances](https://marinecadastre.gov/downloads/data/mc/UnexplodedOrdnance.zip) (Points and areas, [metadata](https://www.fisheries.noaa.gov/inport/item/66208))
 - [BOEM Drilling Platforms](https://www.data.boem.gov/Mapping/Files/Platforms.gdb.zip) ([Metadata](https://www.data.boem.gov/Mapping/Files/platform_meta.html), [Mapping Page](https://www.data.boem.gov/Main/Mapping.aspx#ascii), [Alternative Platform Structure dataset](https://www.data.boem.gov/Platform/PlatformStructures/Default.aspx))

+#### Methodologies
+While most data used in the model received a single value, some ranged between 0 and 1.
+This caused at times a hex cells across the call areas to have more than a single value due to data not sharing the exact same shape and size as the call are hex cells.
+When this occurred, the analysis chose the minimum value occurring in the hex cell.
+The minimum value prioritized conservation.

 #### *Known issues*
 The hexagonal grid in R is slightly different than a tessellation grid that ArcGIS Pro generates in its [data management toolbox](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/generatetesellation.htm).
 This is likely due to differences in the number of significant digits used for the calculations and converting acres into meters.